So, if you are thinking about delving into the world of property investment, here are our top 10 tips for first-time property investors.

 There are costs incurred when purchasing a buy to let property.
 For example, if you purchase with a mortgage then you may need to pay a fee to your mortgage advisor and obviously the repayments on the mortgage.

 Maintenance and agents’ fees are also costs that will be deducted from your rental income.
 You will also need to pay Stamp Duty Land Tax on top of your property price.
-To find out how much you will need to pay, use our stamp duty calculator.
+To find out how much you will need to pay, visit the HMRC website and use their online calculator.

 10. Letting Agent